-Blocked drains are a common issue that many Sydney residents face throughout the year.
+Plumbing problems like blocked drains are a common issue many Sydney residents face throughout the year.

-Not only are they messy and inconvenient to deal with, but they can ruin your daily schedule and make your life difficult.
-It’s best to get the blockage fixed by professional plumbers as soon as possible, especially when it’s a stubborn one.
+They are messy and inconvenient to deal with, can ruin your daily schedule and make your life difficult.
+It’s best to get the blockage fixed by professional plumbers as soon as possible, especially when stubborn.

 When dealing with such an emergency, the one question that comes to everybody’s mind is whether blocked drains are covered by home insurance or not.
-And it’s not a surprise since so many clauses are listed in a policy, thus often confusing the homeowners.
+And it’s not a surprise since so many clauses are listed in what a homeowner’s insurance policy covers, thus often confusing the homeowners.
+Always check the fine print and read the relevant Product Disclosure Statement.
+Speak to your home insurance company directly to determine what’s covered in your home.
+So, there are no surprises when you apply for an insurance claim.

 Now, without further ado, let’s jump right in.